If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at (209) 287-3222

 - Restlessness: Simply put, restlessness is when your dog simply cannot get comfortable.
 Restlessness can be a sign of many urgent or emergency situations.
 It can include excessive panting, inability to lie down comfortably, abdominal distension, or unsuccessful attempts to vomit.
 Restlessness can also be a primary sign of GVD

 - GVD and bloat are two of the most urgently life-threatening situations a dog can face.
-It is generally seen in deep chested large breed dogs such as German Shepherds, Great Danes and Standard Poodles.
-Some dogs will exhibit all of these symptoms, but others may only pant and act restless.
+It is generally seen in deep-chested large breed dogs such as German Shepherds, Great Danes, and Standard Poodles.
+Some dogs will exhibit all of these symptoms, but others may only pant and act restlessly.
 It is essential for your dog to receive emergency care if you witness any of these symptoms

-- Seizures: Although a solitary seizure may not be life threatening, seizures often come in clusters and can become progressive.
-Seizures have many causes including ingestion of a toxic substance or medication.
+- Seizures: Although a solitary seizure may not be life-threatening, seizures often come in clusters and can become progressive.
+Seizures have many causes including the ingestion of a toxic substance or medication.
 If your dog has never had a seizure and is not currently under the care of a veterinarian for a seizure disorder, we recommend seeking immediate medical attention

 - Collapse or Profound Weakness: These can be symptoms of a major illness like internal bleeding, anaphylactic shock, certain poisons, an endocrine condition, and some types or organ failure.
 No matter the cause, seek emergency dog clinic care immediately if your dog collapses or seems to be uncharacteristically weak

 - Major Trauma: It is essential to seek immediate medical attention if you have reason to suspect hemorrhaging, or if your dog has fallen, been struck by a car, or gets into a dogfight.
 Remember, some dogs hide their injuries as an instinctual defense mechanism, so if something has happened that would cause you to suspect major trauma, seek immediate medical attention